2019 Diversity, Equity & Inclusion Action Plan

 Earthjustice's comprehensive Diversity, Equity and Inclusion Plan lays out our internal and external organizational goals for the year.
-The goals reflected the work we believe is essential to do on DEI, both inside and outside the doors of Earthjustice.
+The goals reflected the work we believe is essential to do on DEI.

-Inside, we will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
-Outside our doors, we will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.
+We will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
+We will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.

 The following 2019 DEI Plan is a brief description of our intended objectives for the six goal areas determined by the Diversity, Equity, and Inclusion Team.
 This plan does not include other DEI-related work outside of the goal groups.
 The 2018 DEI Report Card summarized what was accomplished in the 2018 DEI Plan and assigned a rating to each outcome.

 Attract and hire a diverse and multi-culturally sensitive staff